whatupintown/DTPS-prototype/ROADMAP.md

 ## 8. Javascript API to access the contract
 TBD...

-## 9. Javascript DTPS generator (package) to configure, generate and deploy DTPS contract
+## 9. Javascript DTPS generator
-TBD...
+JS package to configure, generate and deploy DTPS contract.